What is the difference between planning permission and building regulations approval?

 It is the planning authority that controls the development and use of land.
 Our planning officers consider planning applications and decide whether to give permission or not.

 Our aim is to protect and improve the quality of the environment by making sure all new development are acceptable.
 For example, we check that development is well designed, is in an appropriate place and will not cause harm to neighbours.

 Building regulations sets standards for the construction of all types of buildings, including (but not limited to):

 means of escape in case of fire.

 Building regulations approval is the means by which we check that a building is built to these standards.

-The aim is to protect the health and safety of people who use the building, in the interest of the environment conserve fuel and power and ensure that adequate facilities for people with disabilities are provided within certain types of buildings.
+The aim is to protect the health and safety of people who use the building, in the interest of the environment conserve fuel and power and ensure that adequate access and facilities for people are provided within certain types of buildings.